 It seems like all of a sudden the kittens – Rambo, especially – have gone from little and round to long and lanky.
 I guess they’re not babies anymore.
 They’re adolescents!

-They also want to be let the hell out of their room as soon as they hear anyone moving around.
+They also want to be let out of their room as soon as they hear anyone moving around.
 Some mornings they hear Fred coming upstairs after working out, and they start howling.
 Other mornings, as soon as they hear me walk by their door or start laundry, they start howling.
 What’s funny is that not only do they want out of their room, but the other cats want them out of there, too.
 Mister Boogers mostly wants a playmate, and the other cats just want to get in there and eat some Science Diet Kitten food.

 They also get really excited when I open the cat door for Mister Boogers to come inside.
 I open the cat door, let Mister Boogers in, then close it again, and they run over to sniff at the cat door, like they’re thinking “I KNOW there’s a way out of here…” Our cats, at least, tend to run away when someone rings the doorbell, but Rambo and Jodie prefer to make a break for it.
 So far we’ve been lucky.
 I hope our luck holds up!